MikolWhy/TalkBook/Documentation/COMPLETE_SETUP_MANUAL.md

 - ✅ Can I explain what each config file does?
 - ✅ Do I know where to find documentation?

-**Remember:** It's okay to not understand everything immediately.
-Learning happens through doing.
-Use this manual, `LIBRARY_CHOICES.md`, and documentation to learn as you go!

 ---